jimhigson/oboe.js/writing/main/5_Implementation.md

 Styles of Programming
 ---------------------

-Built own functional libs and list library (compose, fold etc)
+The implementation of Oboe is mixed paradigm.
+Events flow throughout the whole library but in terms of code style the components are a mix of procedural, functional and object-oriented programming.
+Object orientation is used only to wrap the library in an Object-oriented public API and as a tuple-like store for multiple values.
+Constructors are not used, nor is there any inheritance or notable polymorphism.
+Closures, not objects, are used as the primary means of data storage and hiding.
+Many of the entities painted in figure \ref{overallDesign}
+map onto no single, addressable language construct and exist only as a set of event handlers trapped inside the same closure, taking advantage of the fact that their reachability from some event emitter
+prevents their required parameters from being garbage collected.
+Although only sparingly OO, the high-level design's componentisation hasn't departed from how it might be implemented in an OO metamodel and is Object Oriented design patterns remain influential despite being only loosely followed.

+Because of the pressures on code size I decided not to use a general purpose functional library and instead create my own with only the parts that I need.
+See functional.js.

+Refactoring.
 Programming is finished when each line reads as a statement of fact rather than the means of making the statement so.

-How doing data hiding in JS without copying an OO concept of data hiding.

-Interestingly, the mixed paradigm design hasn't changed the top-level design very much from how it'd be as a pure OO project (IoC, decorators, event filters, pub/sub etc).

-The code presented is the result of the development many prior versions, it has never been rewritten in the sense of starting again.
-Nonetheless, every part has been complely renewed several times.
-I am reviewing only the final version.
-Git promotes regular commits, there have been more than 1000.

-some of it is pure functional (jsonPath, controller) ie, only semantically different from a Haskell programme others, syntactically functional but stateful to fit in with expected APIs etc

-The style of implementation of the generator of functions corresponding to json path expressions is reminiscent of a traditional parser generator, although rather than generating source, functions are dynamically composed.
-Reflecting on this, parser gens only went to source to break out of the ability to compose the expressive power of the language itself from inside the language itself.
-With a functional approach, assembly from very small pieces gives a similar level of expressivity as writing the logic out as source code.

-Why could implement Function\#partial via prototype.
-Why not going to.
-Is a shame.
-However, are using prototype for minimal set of polyfills.
-Not general purpose.

-Javascript: not the greatest for 'final' elegant presentation of programming.
-Does allow 'messy' first drafts which can be refactored into beautiful code.
-Ie, can write stateful and refactor in small steps towards being stateless.
-An awareness of beautiful languages lets us know the right direction to go in.
-An ugly language lets us find something easy to write that works to get us started.
-Allows a very sketchy program to be written, little more than a programming scratchpad.

-Without strict typing, hard to know if program is correct without running it.
-In theory (decidability) and in practice (often find errors through running and finding errors thrown).
-Echo FPR: once compiling, good typing tends to give a reasonable sureness that the code is correct.

-### Performance implications of functional javascript
+### Performance considerations

+Functional programming in Javascript is known to be slower than other styles, particularly under Firefox [@functionalSpiderMonkey].
+Modern JS engines employ various stragegies to compile to machine code before running and are
-V8 and other modern JS engines are often said to be 'near-native' speed, meaning it runs at close to the speed of a similarly coded C program.
+often said to achieve 'near-native' speeds, meaning it runs at close to the speed of a similarly coded C program.
+However, this comparison relies on the source being written in a style similar to of a C program.

+Have used a functional style despite it being less performant on most Javascript engines.
+Js execution time is not much of a problem so long as order of complexity is kept under control.

-However, this relies on the programmer also coding in the style of a C programmer, for example with only mono-morphic callsites and without a functional style.
+, for example with only mono-morphic callsites and without a functional style.
 Once either of those programming techniques is taken up performance drops rapidly [http://rfrn.org/\~shu/2013/03/20/two-reasons-functional-style-is-slow-in-spidermonkey.html]